yetanotherco/aligned_layer/README.md

 You will need to stake a minimum of a 1000 Wei in WETH.
 We recommend to stake a maximium amount of 10 Eth.

 If you have Eth and need to convert it to WETH you can use the following command, that will convert 1 Eth to WETH.
+Make sure to have [foundry](https://book.getfoundry.sh/getting-started/installation) installed.

 Change the parameter in ```---value``` if you want to wrap a different amount:

 ```bash
 cast send 0x94373a4919B3240D86eA41593D5eBa789FEF3848 --rpc-url https://ethereum-holesky-rpc.publicnode.com --private-key <private_key> --value 1ether